jeffreycwitt/hn202/docs/class-8.md

 Today, I first want to begin with some historical background related to the rise and fall of the Umayyad Empire and the subsequent rise of the Abbasid Empire.

-Second, I want to look at some of the unique political challenges that the Abbasid Empire faced and how the development of the Hadith tradition can be see a mechanism or tool for addressing these challenges.
+Second, I want to look at some of the unique political challenges that the Abbasid Empire faced and how the development of the Hadith tradition can be seen as a mechanism or tool for addressing these challenges.

 # Conquest under Umayyad dynasty